jrekier/mind-garden/notes/index.md

 ---
-title: About these notes
+title: Home page
 ---
-# About these Notes
+# About these notes

-These are some fake notes.
-Feel free to poke around.
-You may spot an [[easter egg]]  or two!
-Also, I like [[food]].
+This website is an attempt to collect thoughts into a [mind garden](https://www.mentalnodes.com/a-gardening-guide-for-your-mind).
+It is built with [11ty](https://www.11ty.dev/), using a [template](https://github.com/binyamin/eleventy-garden) by [@binyamingreen](https://twitter.com/binyamingreen).